As more opium poppies bloom, Mexico wants farmers to focus on alternatives

 In the United States, overdose deaths from opioids have increased almost six-fold in the past two decades, according to the Centers for Disease Control and Prevention.
 More than 15,000 people died of heroin overdoses in 2017 alone.

-Heroin from Mexico accounted for 86 percent of the heroin found on U.S. streets, according to the Drug Enforcement Agency’s most recent annual narcotic report.
+Heroin from Mexico accounted for 86 percent of the heroin found on U.S. streets, according to the Drug Enforcement Administration’s most recent annual narcotics report.

 The heart of illegal poppy cultivation is in the hills of Guerrero state, in some of the poorest mountain districts — such as Juquila Yucucani, some 800 miles south of the U.S.-Mexican border.
 Guerrero is now among the country’s bloodiest states.